 You’ll need privileges to publish hosted feature layers.
 If you don’t have these privileges, contact your administrator or join the Learn ArcGIS organization for a free 60-day membership.

-Step 2: From the My Content tab, click Create, and select Feature Layer from the drop-down list.
+Step 2: From the My Content tab, click New item, and select Feature Layer.

-Step 3: Click Forestry, choose the Forest Activity Tracking template, and click Create.
+Step 3: Select Forestry from the list on the left, choose the Forest Activity Tracking template, and click Create.

 Step 5: Set the map extent to your area of interest by panning and zooming or typing in the exact coordinates.

 Step 6: Set the item properties of the feature layer including a title and tags.
-By choosing meaningful tags, your feature layer will be more discoverable to those who have access to the layer, thus enabling easy search and discovery.
+By choosing meaningful tags, your feature layer will be more discoverable to other users in your organization.
 A summary, though optional, can provide additional context.
 Click Done to publish your layer.

-Your new feature layer is now published with the appropriate related tables.
+Your new feature layer is now published with all of the appropriate layers and tables for collecting and managing forest activities.

-You want to use the layer to collect data with Collector for ArcGIS, so you’ll set a few editing properties on the layer and add it to a map.
+Before you can start collecting data in the field, you’ll first set a few editing properties on the layer and add it to a web map.

 Step 7: In the item details under Settings, ensure your new feature layer is editable by selecting the appropriate options for field data collection.
-You can choose to monitor or keep track of created and updated features as well as who can see or edit features.
+You should have Enable editing and Enable Sync selected by default.
+You can choose to enable editor tracking and configure additional editing details.

-Every organization has their own set of requirements for determining what information to capture.
-You may need to make an adjustment to the feature layer to accommodate a new or different piece of information – for instance adding a new field.
-This can be done directly in the Data tab of the item details.
+Every organization has their own set of requirements for determining what information needs to be captured.
+You may need to make an adjustment to the schema of the feature layer to accommodate your business requirements – for instance adding or removing a field.
+To view the schema, select the Data tab and specify a layer in the dropdown.
+The table view displays all of the fields included in the template, along with any features.
+It is empty by default.

 Step 1: From My Content , click View item details for your new feature layer.